Genesis according to Barabeke

 ²⁷ On the sixth day, the Creator chose to devote Omnself to the mammals, in whom Omn saw great potential. ²⁸ Omn took note of certain apes who, like Omn, possessed opposable thumbs and moved upright.
 Though their intelligence was primitive, it surpassed that of all other creatures.
 They had yet to master fire, but the spectrum of sounds they could utter thanks to their sophisticated vocal apparatus gave Omn cause for hope. ²⁹ Then, on that same sixth day, the Creator received a call from one of those now nearly hairless apes. ³⁰ The nameless hominid had plucked a brightly colored mushroom and eaten it.
 After suffering violent convulsions, he entered a trance, during which, for a fleeting moment, he connected with the mind of the Creator. ³¹ The nameless hominid then began to speak in tongues to his companions, who first revered him despite not understanding any of his words, then killed him. ³² To the Creator, this event proved that Omn had found the chosen species, the one Omn could work with.
 So Omn decided to rest on the seventh day, before moving to phase two.

 ³³ Phase two begins in Eden and extends to the days of the futurist scrivener who is writing to you.
-I will take phase two as known, refraining from altering its narrative and burdening you with genealogies. ³⁴ My purpose is to announce to the chosen species, that of mankind, phase three, which will also begin from Eden. ³⁵ May the story of Cristoforo and Miriam and their descendants, which I am about to tell, help humanity renew their covenant with the Creator in this digital age, turn technology into a tool for elevation rather than a chain, aspire toward the heavens rather than wallow in the depths, find communion once again, and avoid ruin.
+I will take phase two as known, refraining from altering its narrative and burdening you with genealogies. ³⁴ My purpose is to announce to the chosen species, that of mankind, phase three, which will also begin from Eden. ³⁵ May the story of Cristoforo and Miriam and their descendants, which I am about to tell, help humanity renew its covenant with the Creator in this digital age, turn technology into a tool for elevation rather than a chain, aspire toward the heavens rather than wallow in the depths, find communion once again, and avoid ruin.

 Do not take this text as blasphemous.
 It’s fiction.
 My inspiration touches the first biblical stories, but as a pretext.
 I feel more indebted to authors like Dante, Melville, Cervantes, Joyce, giants on whose shoulders I jumped like a flea.